Mini Egg Bundt Cake

 Mini Egg Marbled Traybake

 Finally, Easter is almost here and yet this year some things feel very different.
 Usually the shop windows are decked out with flowers, bunnies and beautiful springtime scenes, but not this year.
 And taking time to carefully choose Easter eggs for our friends and loved ones isn’t an option.
 Because we are all at home due to the Coronavirus.
 So, at the time of writing, we are in lockdown, only allowed out for essential food shopping, exercise and medical appointments.
 The world as we know it has been paused and it can feel overwhelming and scary.
 So for me, doing things that are relaxing and routine really helps.
-For example making and baking this Mini Egg Marbled Traybake not only calmed me, it was very much appreciated by my family here at home too.
+For example making and baking this Mini Egg Marbled Traybake Cake not only calmed me, it was very much appreciated by my family here at home too.

 Easter chocolate and vanilla marbled traybake cake, topped with Cadbury’s mini eggs.